19 Mar We Are Still In This Together: 2021 COVID-19 Protocols

-- Kindly provide your own face covering(s), and small ziploc bag, for when a 2-meter distance is not possible with other guests and crew.
-Face coverings must be worn by all when in the change rooms and travelling by bus between the RiverBase and river (crew included).
+- Kindly provide your own face covering(s), and a small Ziploc bag, for when a 2-meter distance is not possible with other guests and crew.
+Face coverings must be worn by all when in the change rooms and travelling by bus between the RiverBase and the river (crew included).

 - Please have your bathing suit on before arriving at the RiverBase to make changing into rafting gear more efficient.
 Personal clothing and items not needed on the river will be kept in your own vehicle.
 A cloth or plastic bag will be useful to keep such belongings organized.
 Car keys will be locked in a safe at the RiverBase.

 - For added warmth and comfort while on the river, we recommend bringing a polar fleece sweater(s) and/or polypropylene layer(s) to wear on top of the wetsuit.
 Do NOT bring cotton sweatshirts (they are useless when wet and will only keep you cold).

 - Post-trip snacks on half-day trips, regrettably, will not be available this year.
 Hot beverages, however, will be served after each trip, back at the RiverBase.
 Lunch for the Tradition will be served, as usual, after rafting is completed.
 Menu items and presentation may require adjustment depending on provincial health regulations.
 It is a good idea to bring your own water bottles and water supply.
 Wild Water Adventures will not be able to top up water bottles.

 - Guests will handle and touch only the equipment provided directly to them, and not handle equipment provided to other guests.
 In other words, please keep your hands on your own gear!

 - Pack along your own hand sanitizer to complement provisions at the RiverBase.
 Be prepared to regularly clean and sanitize your hands!